Many improvement and construction projects involve nailing or screwing into concrete. Common situations include:

 Once you have the correct length and type of screw and get a hammer drill with a carbide-tipped masonry bit, follow the steps below for how to screw into concrete:

-- Insert the screw: After aligning the hole in your fixture with the one in the base material, insert the Tapcon through the hole.
+Insert the screw: After aligning the hole in your fixture with the one in the base material, insert the concrete screwthrough the hole.

-- Rotate the screw: With a drill or wrench, rotate the Tapcon until its head is tight against the fixture’s surface.
-Ensure the Tapcon isn’t over-torqued, which might strip the threads in the base material, causing the screw to spin.
+Rotate the screw: With a drill or wrench, rotate the concrete screw until its head is tight against the fixture’s surface.
+Ensure the concrete screw isn’t over-torqued, which might strip the threads in the base material, causing the screw to spin.